-When Andy Gordon contacted me about participating in Inkjet Insight’s paper trends survey, I was reminded how lucky we are to be part of a community of competitors that works together to share information for the benefit of the industry.
+When Inkjet Insight contacted me about participating in their paper trends survey, I was reminded how lucky we are to be part of a community of competitors that works together to share information for the benefit of the industry.
 When the survey was published, I kept nodding in agreement as I read through the results.
 The feedback on paper types and supply trends for production inkjet was right on target.

 It was also clear that print service providers are feeling the impact of the current market situation.
 Everyone agreed that costs are increasing; no one saw a decline in paper pricing for any grade in the last year.
 Delayed orders by mills are no longer the exception, but rather something that is impacting everyone at some point.
 Our solution to these challenges has been to do everything possible to maintain consistent products and processes to meet client needs.
 This approach builds a sourcing strategy that has enabled us to maintain the supply channel for a longer period than those who cannot build consistency or who describe their sourcing strategy as “ad hoc” or “whatever, whenever, however.”